Kayla Henning

 That’s the message she carries into coaching: you can rebuild, you can rise, and you can find strength even in the middle of the storm.

-Kayla's purpose for coaching is simple: to help people see the strength they already have inside them—even when life feels heavy.
-She's passionate about helping everyday people, especially busy parents, women, and anyone rebuilding themselves, realize that fitness is more than just workouts; it’s a way to reconnect with your confidence, energy, and purpose.
+My purpose for coaching is simple: to help people see the strength they already have inside them—even when life feels heavy.
+I’m passionate about helping everyday people, especially busy parents, women, and anyone rebuilding themselves, realize that fitness is more than just workouts; it’s a way to reconnect with your confidence, energy, and purpose.

 She knows what it’s like to feel lost, tired, and unsure of where to start.
 She's been there.
 That’s why she coaches — to show others that no matter what you’re going through, you can always choose to show up for yourself.